Jakub Kresa

 Jakub Kresa (Jacobo Kresa, Jacobo Kreysa; 19 July 1648 – 28 July 1715) was a Czech mathematician.
-He was one of the most important Czech mathematicians of the Baroque era.
+He was one of the most important mathematicians of the Baroque era in the Kingdom of Bohemia.

 Biography

 Early life

-Jakub Kresa was born into a smallholder's family at Smržice, not far from Prostějov.
+Jakub Kresa was born into a smallholder's family at Smržice near Prostějov.
 He studied at the Jesuit gymnasium (school) in Brno.
 There he proved to be an extraordinary student.
 He not only displayed rare skills in mathematics, but he also became a polyglot, able to speak fluently Hebrew, German, Latin, Italian, Spanish, French and Portuguese, in addition to his Czech mother-tongue.

-In 1669–70 he taught at the gymnasium (school) in Litoměřice.
+In 1669–1670 he taught at the gymnasium (school) in Litoměřice.
 Then he went to Prague, where he studied at the Faculty of Philosophy of Charles University between 1670 and 1673.
 After spending a short time back in Litoměřice, he returned to Prague in 1675 and continued his studies in mathematics and theology.
 Kresa was ordained a priest in 1680.
 After this he spent a short time in Telč.